 - Cross-sector immersion experiences with an array of other organisations

 - A cross-sector project.
-This will take place in the second year and will be an opportunity to apply acquired strategic and higher-level operational skills to a work-based project while being supported by colleagues, a coach and a mentor.
+This takes place in the second year and provides an opportunity to apply acquired strategic and higher-level operational skills to a work-based project while being supported by colleagues, a coach and a mentor.

 ______________________________________________________________________